PBF Energy (PBF)

 Joseph Marino, Senior Vice President and Chief Financial Officer

-Mr. Marino was appointed Chief Financial Officer of PBF Energy, effective October 1, 2025.
+Joseph Marino became PBF Energy's Chief Financial Officer effective October 1, 2025.
 He joined the company in 2011 and served as Treasurer from 2020 to 2025.
-During his time at PBF, he held various finance and accounting roles, including Director of Financial Reporting during the company's initial public offering and Assistant Controller from 2015 to 2020.
-Prior to joining PBF, Mr. Marino was employed at Ernst & Young LLP, where he represented large public and private corporations in the oil and gas industry.
+Mr. Marino has held various finance and accounting roles during his tenure, including Assistant Controller from 2015 to 2020 and Director of Financial Reporting during the company's initial public offering.
+Before joining PBF, he was employed at Ernst & Young LLP, where he represented large public and private corporations in the oil and gas industry and other sectors.
+Mr. Marino is a certified public accountant in New Jersey and New York.

 AI Analysis | Feedback